SFO: Learning PDE Operators via Spectral Filtering: Abstract

 \section{Abstract}

-Partial differential equations (PDEs) govern complex systems, yet neural operators often struggle to efficiently capture the long-range, nonlocal interactions inherent in their solution maps.
-We introduce Spectral Filtering Operator (SFO), a neural operator that parameterizes integral kernels using the Universal Spectral Basis (USB)—a fixed, global orthonormal basis derived from the eigenmodes of the Hilbert matrix in spectral filtering theory.
-Motivated by our theoretical finding that the discrete Green's functions of shift-invariant PDE discretizations exhibit spatial Linear Dynamical System (LDS) structure, we prove that these kernels admit compact approximations in the USB.
-By learning only the spectral coefficients of rapidly decaying eigenvalues, SFO achieves a highly efficient representation.
-Across six benchmarks—including reaction-diffusion, fluid dynamics, and 3D electromagnetics—SFO achieves state-of-the-art accuracy, reducing error by up to 40\% relative to strong baselines while using substantially fewer parameters.
+Neural operators have emerged as a powerful framework for learning PDE solution operators directly from data.
+However, efficiently capturing the long-range, nonlocal interactions that characterize these operators remains challenging.
+We introduce Spectral Filtering Operator (SFO), a neural operator that parameterizes integral kernels in the Universal Spectral Basis (USB), a fixed global orthonormal basis derived from the eigenmodes of the Hilbert matrix in spectral filtering theory.
+We show that, for an important class of PDEs, the discrete Green's kernel function has a spatial Linear Dynamical System (LDS) structure, implying that it admits a compact USB approximation with an $\epsilon$-accuracy error bound.
+By learning only the spectral coefficients, SFO yields a highly efficient representation.
+Across six benchmarks spanning reaction-diffusion, fluid dynamics, and electromagnetics, SFO achieves state-of-the-art accuracy, reducing error by up to 40\% relative to strong baselines while using substantially fewer parameters.